IGoogle: Gadgets

-There is a "You might also like" gadget where you can look at similar gadgets to ones you already have.
+Additionally, a "You might also like" gadget suggested similar gadgets to those the user already had.

 Themes

 With iGoogle, users could select unique themes for their Google homepages; some themes were designed by Google itself and others by third parties.

 Experimental iGoogle

 On July 8, 2008, Google announced the beginning of a testing period for a new version of iGoogle which altered some features, including replacing the tabs with left navigation, adding chat functionality, and a canvas-view gadget for RSS.
 Users were selected for this test and notified when they logged in by a link to a brief description and further links to forums.
 On the forums, it was explained by Google staff that there was no opt-out, as a control for the test.
 Further, there was no information on how long the test would continue.
 On the main discussion thread, almost 600 users expressed dissatisfaction with the new version and with the inability to opt out.

 On October 16, 2008, Google announced the release of a new version of iGoogle and retired its older format.
 The release did not initially include the persistent chat widget.
 It did include the left navigation in place of tabs as well as a change to widget controls, however.
 The stated purpose was to prepare for OpenSocial, with the new canvas view stated as playing an important role in that.
 InformationWeek reported "a vocal group of users" as unhappy with the changes, pointing out that many users do not want change forced on them, and that this is a general problem with cloud software under a service provider's control.

 A workaround to restore the original tab layout was found by attaching "?gl=all" to the end of the iGoogle URL.
 On June 4, 2009, this workaround was eliminated.
 Within days, another workaround was discovered.
 Changing the URL ending to "?hl=all" would again restore the original tab layout, with some missing links across the top of the home page, including "Maps" and "more".
 This workaround was again eliminated on November 18, 2009.
 This led to an immediate resurrection of the controversy over user choice, both in the UK and worldwide, as many people unhappy with the new layout imposed on US users had switched to the UK Google site where the workarounds still worked.
 Within hours, the most frequently asked question on the help forum was how to restore the old layout, and there was a large number of feature suggestions to the same effect on the Google product ideas page.
 Other solutions had come to the fore, which require adds-ons, greasemonkey scripts or bookmarklets.